paulosales/crimemap-sync-api/README.md

 ## Docker containers

 The **crimemap-sync-api** is dockerized, so you can use [docker-compose](https://docs.docker.com/compose/install/) to lauch it inside docker containers.
-We have docker-compose configuration to development and production environment.
+We have docker-compose configuration to development and production environments.

 To launch **development** containers, just run: